To me and all of my friends, fall in the Pacific Northwest means something very specific…

 - 1 tablespoon chia seeds

-- 1/2 cup soaked and dehydrated walnuts OR pecans soak and dehydrate your own! (optional -- omit for nut-free variation)
+- 1/2 cup walnuts or pecans, soak and dehydrate your own! (optional -- omit for nut-free variation)

-- 1/4 cup sucanat, rapadura, or coconut sugar
+- 1/4 cup coconut sugar or sucanat or rapadura

 - 1 teaspoon ground cinnamon